mad4j/book-mdpc/mono-tone/README.md

-# Making Movies
+# MonoTone
-Minimalist movie posters generated using Processing programming language.
+Minimalist movie posters generated using Processing programming language *using one single color*!!

 2015, Daniele Olmisani